paulusshewamre/huggingface-chatbot-intent-recognition/README.md

-Chatbot with Intent Recognition + Memory
+# Chatbot with Intent Recognition and Memory

-A lightweight chatbot that uses sentence embeddings for intent detection, Qdrant for memory, and TinyLlama for fallback responses.
+This project is a simple chatbot that uses sentence embeddings for intent detection, Qdrant for memory storage, and TinyLlama for generating fallback responses.

-Features
+## Features

-Intent recognition using MiniLM embeddings
+- Intent recognition using MiniLM

-Memory storage + retrieval with Qdrant
+- Memory storage and retrieval with Qdrant

-Simple rule-based responses
+- Simple rule-based responses

-TinyLlama-generated replies when intent is unclear
+- TinyLlama fallback replies

-Small interactive command-line chat loop
+- Interactive terminal chat loop

-How It Works
+## How It Works

-Embed user input and compare with example intent embeddings.
+1. User input is embedded and compared with stored intent examples.

-If intent is confident → return predefined or rule-based response.
+2. If an intent is confidently recognized, the bot responds with a predefined or rule-based answer.

-Otherwise → retrieve relevant memories and send to TinyLlama.
+3. If not, relevant memories are retrieved and added to the TinyLlama prompt.

-Store user messages in Qdrant for future context.
+4. User input is stored in Qdrant as memory for future context.